Free Guide

 Forex Trading Sessions

-The forex market operates 24 hours a day due to global time zones.
-It is divided into three major sessions:
+The forex market operates 24 hours a day, 5 days a week, due to global time zones.

 1. Asian Session